KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 During the discussion it was pointed out very strongly that the league could not go on unless the clubs kept up their financial obligations.
 It seemed considerably unfair that the young clubs, who were bottom on the competition ladder and had a big struggle to keep going, should be financial and the leading team behind so much with their cash.

-Mr. Breen put the position in nut shell when he told the meeting that the Cowshed Hill Club was hemmed in on all sides and had a job to get a team and raise finances but they did it by running dances, etc and on one occasion some of the players put their hands in their pockets.
-It was hard to think they were doing this, and then be knocked about at the weekend by the big Griffith team, which was not financial.
+Mr. Breen put the position in nutshell when he told the meeting that the Cowshed Hill Club was hemmed in on all sides and had a job to get a team and raise finances, but they did it by running dances, etc. and on one occasion some of the players put their hands in their pockets.
+It was hard to think they were doing this and then be knocked about at the weekend by the big Griffith team, which was not financial.

 Mr. Williams said they were only making a bad precedent for next year if they did not act firmly in this matter of finances.